YujianDiao/onprem-streaming-processing-system/QUICK_START.md

 # Should be 20.10+

 # Check Docker Compose
-docker-compose --version
+docker compose version
-# Should be 2.0+
+# Should be 2.0+ (note: 'docker compose' not 'docker-compose')

 # Check available resources
 docker info | grep -E "CPUs|Total Memory"